 Powerful Tettra Features Not in Google Docs

-As a purpose-built wiki, Tettra comes with a number of features not available in Google Docs.
+As a purpose-built knowledge base, Tettra comes with a number of features not available in Google Docs.
 These include:

 Tettra’s paid version includes usage analytics.
 This allows you to track information like the most popular pages, top active users, and other data useful for streamlining operations for internal wikis or improving customer support for external wikis.
 It even tracks stale pages and unowned entries to give you a better understanding of what needs to be updated.